Breast cancer is the most common cancer among Malaysian women. About one in 19 women in Malaysia is at risk of breast cancer.

 Biopsy result will guide the next phase of care if necessary.

-Making decision about treatment
+Making decision about breast cancer treatment

 It is very important to have a skillful multidisciplinary team to treat breast cancer as there are numerous treatment options.